 Before your first appointment we strongly advise you to run a Precall test to check and verify that your device is able to conduct an online video consultation.

 What is the cost of my online video appointment?

 From March 2020, the cost of online video appointments is the same as face-to-face appointments at the clinic.
-A $10 surcharge for each 15 minute appointment on weekends and public holidays.

 To see a full list of our fees click here